 - first-year English literature survey courses in Narrative, Poetry, Drama, and Culture

-- second- and third-year English courses in Literary Theory and Contemporary Canadian Literature
+- second- and third-year English courses in Contemporary Canadian Literature, Colonial and Decolonizing Literatures, Indigenous Storytelling of the Prairies, and Literary/Cultural Theory

 - first-year Interdisciplinary Studies courses in Writing for Academic Success